diedgr/ufi/README.md

 The UFI and associated materials (code, data, web viewer, and documentation) are provided under the following terms:

 1. **Attribution**:
    Users of the UFI must provide proper attribution by citing the tool in any publications, presentations, or derivative works.
-Please use the following citation format:
+Please use the following citation:
-   > Diedrich, G. (2024). *Underserved Farmers Index (UFI)*. [https://www.grahamdiedrich.com/data/ufi]
+   > Diedrich, G. (2024). *Underserved Farmers Index (UFI)*. https://www.grahamdiedrich.com/data/ufi

 2. **Non-Commercial Use Only**:
    The UFI is made available for educational, research, and non-commercial purposes only.
 Commercial use of the UFI, including but not limited to integration into for-profit products or services, is strictly prohibited.